truehand/dicom-sample/README.md

 Next, [add your Azure user as a DICOM data owner after creating the service](https://learn.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)

-In your local environment, preferably create a new conda environment, and then install dependencies listed under **requirements.txt**:

-`pip install -r requirements.txt`

 Change the *base_url* variable with your service url (which you will obtain from the created service).
 Make sure to include the API version, **v1**, and to update the part `your_dicom_url` to reflect your service name, in the base url, as in: